Interfaith Relations in Africa: Opportunities and Challenges

 Prizes

-Additionally, all winners will receive mentoring from Faculty in the field of interfaith relations in view of preparing their essays for publication in a peer-reviewed journal.
+Additionally, all winners will receive mentoring to prepare their essays for publication in a peer-reviewed journal.

 This essay competition serves as a platform for dialogue and reflection on interfaith relations in Africa.
 By engaging with this theme, participants can contribute to the broader discourse on peace, coexistence, and understanding in a diverse continent.
 We invite all interested individuals to participate and share their insights on this critical issue.